Ka Ora, Ka Ako | Healthy School Lunches Programme FAQs

 - What staffing will schools need to provide to implement the programme?

-- When does the evaluation of the programme begin and what is being evaluated?
+- Is the programme being evaluated?

-- What will be in the free school lunches?
+- What will be in the school lunches?
 What arrangements have been put in place to ensure the lunches are healthy and nutritious?